spinterp_test

 Licensing:

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

 Related Data and Programs:

-SPINTERP, a MATLAB code which carries out piecewise multilinear hierarchical sparse grid interpolation; an earlier version of this software is ACM TOMS Algorithm 847, by Andreas Klimke;
+spinterp, a MATLAB code which carries out piecewise multilinear hierarchical sparse grid interpolation; an earlier version of this software is ACM TOMS Algorithm 847, by Andreas Klimke;

 Source Code: